ShortestPathLab/posthoc/docs/1-overview.md

 Posthoc adds visualisation to our problem-solving toolkit 🛠️.

 When problems occur in a spatial environment &mdash; navigating through roads, corridors, terrain etc &mdash; it's just natural to reason about them visually.
-Posthoc lets us create quick-and-dirty visualisations to leverage intuition, debug problems, draw insights, and collaborate with each other.
+Posthoc lets us create simple and effective visualisations to leverage intuition, debug problems, draw insights, and collaborate with each other.